nwjs/node/doc/api/esm.md

 ### `import.meta.resolve(specifier[, parent])`

 > Stability: 1 - Experimental

+This feature is only available with the `--experimental-import-meta-resolve` command flag enabled.

 * `specifier` {string} The module specifier to resolve relative to `parent`.
 * `parent` {string|URL} The absolute parent module URL to resolve from.
 If none